sebschlicht/vauly/README.md

 ## Installation

-You may just create a symlink in your user's binaries folder to the checked out vauly script:
+The installation scripts copies the required files to a dedicated folder in your home directory and create a symlink for the wrapper script in your user binaries folder:

-    ln -s "$( pwd )/vauly.py" ~/bin/vauly
+    ./install.sh

 ## TODO